linz/postgresql-tableversion/doc/table_version.md

    SQL session is not currently in an active revision, a revision will be will be automatically created, then completed once the data has been inserted.
-3. A trigger will be created on the versioned table that will maintain the changes in the revision table.
+3. Triggers will be created on the versioned table to maintain the changes in the revision table and forbid TRUNCATE.
 4. A function will be created with the `ver_schema_name_revision_diff` naming convention in the `table_version` schema that allow you to get changeset data for a range of revisions.